coder-role/cyberrole/content/blog/Nibbles/index.md

 ![image.png](image%2017.png)

 After I complete that step, I begin enumerating basic information on the host.
-To determine if I need to move laterally on this host, I check the /home directory.
+To determine if I need to move laterally on this host, I check the `/home` directory.
 There are a variety of ways to determine other users, this is just one method.
 Seeing that nibbler is the only user with a home directory, I navigate to read the contents of the user flag.
 I run ls just in case it is not there.
-I confirm that it is there with an additional file, personal.zip.
+I confirm that it is there with an additional file, `personal.zip`.

 ![image.png](image%2018.png)

 I view the contents of user.txt to obtain my first flag.
-Now it’s time to find a way to escalate privileges in order to view the contents of the root.txt flag.
+Now it’s time to find a way to escalate privileges in order to view the contents of the `root.txt` flag.

 ![image.png](image%2019.png)

 ## 5. Privilege Escalation

-To check for potential privilege escalation opportunities, I ran the sudo -l command.
+To check for potential privilege escalation opportunities, I ran the `sudo -l` command.
 This reveals any commands that the current user can run with elevated privileges.
-In this case, I discovered that the user could run the [monitor.sh](http://monitor.sh) script with root privileges, which might be an avenue for escalating to root.
-Judging from the output, the monitor.sh is located in the personal/stuff subdirectory which is likely part of the personal.zip file found earlier.
+In this case, I discovered that the user could run the `monitor.sh` script with root privileges, which might be an avenue for escalating to root.
+Judging from the output, the monitor.sh is located in the personal/stuff subdirectory which is likely part of the `personal.zip` file found earlier.

 ```bash
 # Checking sudo permissions